 The County has an investment portfolio that ranges from \$225 million to \$600 million depending on the time of year.
 By law, the County's investments are restricted to short maturities having little or no risk.
 In 2022, the County pulled cash out of greatly underperforming long-term investments to immediately reinvest in more lucrative investments and due to timing a negative balance is shown in 2022.
-Interest rates have increased significantly and more investment of idle funds.
+Interest rates have increased significantly and the County has moved to a strategy of more investment of idle funds.
 The forecast projects revenue of \$14.0 million in 2024; then, the forecast anticipates action by the Federal Reserve to reduce interest rates in 2025 and beyond.